AlexanderParker/clacks/README.md

 Not yet.

-You can download this repostiory and run the test scripts per the testing steps below if you'd like a better idea of how it works.
+You can download this repository and run the test scripts per the testing steps below if you'd like a better idea of how it works.

 It's not production ready at this stage.
 It's an experimental approach that could definitely use lots of testing and pull requests.